After California’s 3rd-largest wildfire, deer returned home while trees were ‘still smoldering’

-Category: Climate Hits: 1While many animals have adapted to live with wildfires of the past -- which were smaller, more frequent and kept ecosystems in balance across the West -- it's unclear to scientists how animals are coping with today's unprecedented megafires.
+Category: Climate Hits: 4While many animals have adapted to live with wildfires of the past -- which were smaller, more frequent and kept ecosystems in balance across the West -- it's unclear to scientists how animals are coping with today's unprecedented megafires.
 A team of researchers tracked a population of black-tailed deer before, during and after the 2018 Mendocino Complex Fire and found that most of the deer returned home within hours of the fire, while trees were still smoldering.

 Read more https://www.sciencedaily.com/releases/2021/10/211028143641.htm